gravitational/gravity/docs/5.x/quickstart.md

 $ tele keys new
 ```

-The response will include the API key, let's assume it's called `secret`.
+The response will include the API key.
+Let's assume it's called `secret`.
 We can use the key to login into the Ops Center non-interactively:

 ```bash
 tele login -o https://opscenter.example.com --key=secret
 ```

-Now you can publish the application bundle we just built:
+Now you can publish the Application Bundle we just built:

 ```bash
 $ tele push mattermost.tar
 ```

-... and Mattermost is now visible to all users of the Ops Center, so they can
+The Application Bundle is now visible to all users of the Ops Center, so they can
 install it.